 Weeding vs. Herbicides

-Methods of weeding are also different between the two harvesting options.
-Organic farming of cotton uses intercropping or hand weeding for weed removal, whereas traditional cotton farming relies on chemical herbicides.
-As eco friendly alternatives, either of these methods is better for the environment.
+Methods of weeding also differ between the two harvesting options.
+Organic cotton farming uses intercropping or hand weeding for weed removal, whereas traditional cotton farming relies on chemical herbicides.
+As eco-friendly alternatives, both of these methods are better for the environment.

 No Toxic Fertilizers & Insecticides